Shore-based Skipper or Engineer

 1. Build Up

-'Build-Up' is the months spent getting the boats ready for the start of the season.
-The first clients arrive in early May and the boats must be immaculate so 'Build-Up' is a very busy time.
+‘Build-Up’ is the name for the months spent getting the boats ready for the start of the season.
+The first clients arrive in early May and the boats must be immaculate so ‘Build-Up’ is a very busy time.

-There is a wood workshop, fibreglass and lamination section, metal fabrication shop and an engineering workshop.
+There is a wood workshop, fiberglass and lamination section, metal fabrication shop and an engineering workshop.
 We do all repairs and maintenance in-house so there are plenty of opportunities to learn new skills.

 Your tasks may include:

-• Hoisting/Bending sails • Assisting with engine rebuilds/fittings • Refitting yacht interiors • Assisting with Gelcoat repairs • Replacing cutlass bearings • Assisting engineers with repairs • Cleaning and fitting of holding tanks • Repairing dinghies • General Yacht maintenance
+• Hoisting/Bending sails • Assisting with engine rebuilds/fittings • Refitting yacht interiors • Replacing cutlass bearings • Assisting engineers with repairs • Cleaning and fitting of holding tanks • Repairing dinghies • Repairing/replacing deck fittings • General Yacht maintenance

-We have one week and two-week flotillas, based out of 6 ports – Plataria, Sivota, Nidri, Epidavros, Nafplion and Orei.
-Every Saturday, you will travel to one of the ports to assist with 'turnaround' day.
+We have one week and two week flotillas, based out of 5 ports – Plataria, Sivota, Nidri, Astros, and the Sporades.
+Every Saturday, you will travel to one of our bases to assist with ‘turnaround’ day.
 This is when the old clients leave and the new arrive.
 It is the busiest day of the week as we have a limited amount of time to get the boats back up to charter standard.

 Your turnaround tasks may include: